Light-Mode Decks Convert Better

 Never put more than 40 words on a slide.
 Light mode or not.

 If you have a lot to say, use a two-column layout.
 Left: image or chart.
-Right: 3–4 bullet points max.
+Right: 3 to 4 bullet points max.

 2. Thin fonts on white